springfall2008/batpred/docs/customisation.md

 You can disable this feature (_expert mode only_) using **switch.predbat_metric_cloud_enable**

-Predbat tries to model changes in your household load by modulating the historical data on a 5 minute interval up and down whiel retaining the same predicted total.
+Predbat tries to model changes in your household load by modulating the historical data on a 5 minute interval up and down while retaining the same predicted total.
 The amount of modulation depends on the standard deviation of your load predictions over the coming period (currently 4 hours).

 You can disable this feature (_expert mode only_) using **switch.metric_load_divergence_enable**